Rereleases, Remaster, and Record Store Day

 Sometimes, artists retain the rights to their own masters.
 Many will have read about Brittany Spears battles over her early recordings, this is both a rights fight, as well as an access fight.
 Can you get access to the master tapes, and can you legally publish/sell copies?

 One CTI Artist that left CTI and took both the rights, and ownership of the masters, was Bob James.
 Bob sued for the rights to his masters when he left CTI.
 That’s why you don’t typically see Bob James One, Two, Three and BJ4 albums in the traditional CTI reissue series, and why for example they were released on Tappan Zee Records, Bob’s Columbia imprint when he left CTI.

-There also a bitter legal fight between Seawind and CTI over the rights to their masters, recorded as CTI collapsed into bankruptcy.
+There was also a bitter legal fight between Seawind and CTI over the rights to their masters, recorded as CTI collapsed into bankruptcy.
 I’ll have that in another post.